Jamie-Clayton/Docs/README.md

-# Software Engineers - Getting started guides
+# Software Engineers Lean documents

 ## Overview

 Notes and instructions to help fast track software development.
+Bringing the concept of daily small improvements to documentation, based on real world problems.
 Information to make software engineers valued as pets rather than treated like cattle.

+## Core Topics

+* DevOps
+* Soft Skills
+  * Diagramming

 ## Built With

 GitHub Pages will run [Jekyll](https://jekyllrb.com/)